willingc/collaboratool/meta-features.md

    - The provisioning details used to create a given VM available to users and with clear instructions on how to use and modify the provisioning; ideally the provisioning would be relatively simple for users to understand

-   - The ability for a user to add software to a VM and then 'export' that information back into the provisioning documentation that can be used to recreate the modified VM
+   - The ability for a user to add software to a VM and then 'export' that information back into the provisioning workflow that can be used to recreate the modified VM

  * Logistics and training